 Stir in grated mozzarella and parmesan cheese and mix until well blended.

-Align noodles in a single layer in a 13x9 baking dish then pour marinara sauce evenly over filled manicotti noodles.
+Align noodles in a single layer in a 13x9 baking dish or two 11 by 7-inch baking dishes, then pour marinara sauce evenly over filled manicotti noodles.

 Bake in preheated oven until cooked through, about 45 minutes and serve warm.